FairwindsOps/insights-docs/docs/installation/integrations/azure.md

 2. Hover over `Azure DevOps` and click `Add Integration`
 3. Once you have connected Azure DevOps to Insights, you can create Work Items for Action Items manually or [automatically using Automation Rules](/configure/automation/integrations#tickets)

+## Azure DevOps Work Items and Action Items
+If an Action Item that is associated with an Azure DevOps work item is `Resolved` or `Fixed`, the Azure DevOps work item will automatically close.